YarikRevich/NewPhotoMobile/commitlog.md

 - Implemented sign up page
 - Improved message banners
 - Implemented a detailed view of chosen photo by press
+- Implemented backup system and ui visibility of backuping
 ```